 - Operational risks from a power or cooling outage or a security breach.
 The Company places a primary focus on preventative measures and controls to address these risks through its design and construction of the facilities and operation of robust accredited processes and regular maintenance programmes.
 Additionally, the Company undertakes regular exercises, involving our employees, customers and supply chain, across multiple scenarios to test the application and robustness of its procedures. - Performance in an increasingly competitive marketplace is continually monitored.
-The Company engages proactively with its customers, both existing and prospective, to understand their requirements and has continuously progressed innovation in data centre design and construction to meet those needs and drive efficiencies. - Uncertainty around the impact of COVID-19 on business performance.
-Although we have seen little impact to date and the demand for online services increases, it is possible there may be an adverse impact on the Company's forecasts.
-Further information is outlined below. - Uncertainty of the final outcome over Brexit may impact supply arrangements, although this is largely mitigated by entering into fixed priced contracts for the construction of the data centres and ensuring critical supplies are available when needed.
+The Company engages proactively with its customers, both existing and prospective, to understand their requirements and has continuously progressed innovation in data centre design and construction to meet those needs and drive efficiencies. - Uncertainty of current economic conditions may impact supply arrangements, although this is largely mitigated by entering into fixed priced contracts for the construction of the data centres and ensuring critical supplies are available when needed.